-The Aged Care Quality and Safety Commission received funding in the 2019-2020 Federal Budget to undertake work over two years aimed at reducing (and ideally eliminating) the inappropriate use of medicines in aged care settings.
-Two categories of medication with a higher risk of inappropriate use are psychotropic medicines and antibiotic medicines.
+The Aged Care Quality and Safety Commission (Commission) received funding in the 2019-2020 Federal Budget to undertake work over two years aimed at reducing (and ultimately eliminating) the inappropriate use of medicines in aged care settings.
+Two categories of medication with a higher risk of inappropriate use are psychotropic medicines and antimicrobial medicines.

-Psychotropic medicines are medications that are capable of affecting an individual’s mind, emotions, and behaviour.
+Psychotropic medicines are medications that can affect an individual’s mind, emotions, and behaviour.
 Psychotropic medicines can have significant therapeutic benefit in the treatment of neuropsychiatric disorders including psychosis, bipolar disorder, depression, epilepsy, Parkinson’s disease and anxiety disorders.

-However, there is considerable evidence that psychotropic medicines are of limited assistance in the management of individuals demonstrating challenging behavioural and psychological symptoms of dementia (BPSD).
-These medicines can also do harm, impacting negatively on a person’s health, functioning and quality of life.
+There is considerable evidence that psychotropic medicines are of limited assistance in the management of individuals demonstrating challenging behavioural and psychological symptoms of dementia (BPSD).
+These medicines can also do harm, negatively affecting a person’s health, functioning and quality of life.
 Despite this, psychotropic medicines continue to be prescribed for a number of people in aged care experiencing BPSD and are sometimes used for long periods.

 Resources for consumers and their representatives

-In the context of the new Aged Care Quality Standards that put each consumer at the centre of the picture, the Commission is prioritising the development of resources aimed primarily at consumers and their family members and decision-makers.
-Our objective is to raise awareness of the issues relating to psychotropic medicines, and to help consumers and their representatives understand and confidently perform their role as active participants in making informed decisions (including giving or refusing consent) about medication use.
+In the context of the new Aged Care Quality Standards that put each consumer at the centre of the picture, the Commission has partnered with the Older Persons Advocacy Network (OPAN) to develop resources for consumers, their family members and decision-makers.
+These resources are designed to raise awareness of the issues relating to psychotropic medicines, and to help consumers and their representatives understand and confidently perform their role as active participants in making informed decisions (including giving or refusing consent) about medication use.

 Resources for providers

-- This self assessment tool for consumers receiving psychotropic medication has been sent to all aged care providers.
-It will help them to identify some of the residents whose medication may need reviewing.
+A Self-assessment tool for consumers receiving psychotropic medication has been sent to all aged care providers.
+It has been developed to support services to identify consumers whose medication may need reviewing.

 Department of Health resources on psychotropic prescribing in residential aged care

-The Department of Health has published a range of resources and information for prescribers to support care of people with dementia who live in residential aged care.
+The Department of Health has resources and information to support care of people with dementia who live in residential aged care.